sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 Groups
 ------

 There can be multiple groups in Fire Insights.
+A user can belong to one or more Groups.

 .. figure:: ../../_assets/security/group-list.png
    :alt: security
    :width: 60%

+Associated with each Group are some more details.
+These include the following:

+  * Description : description of the group
+  * HDFS directories : HDFS directories which the users of the group can browse and view.
+  * S3 locations : S3 locations which the users of the group can browse and view.
+Associated with each S3 location is also the IAM role to be assumed.

 Users
 -----